-- (c) A request by an employee who does not qualify for the leave referred to in (b), for an additional period of extended leave in respect of the birth or adoption of the employee's child, consecutive with parental leave, shall not be unreasonably denied, provided that the total length of parental leave and extended leave combined will not exceed twelve (12) months. - (d) An employee on pregnancy leave and parental leave or extended leave will continue to participate in the benefit plans listed in Section 12.07, the Group Life Insurance Plan, the Globe and Mail Accident Insurance Plan and the Retirement Plan with the employee and Employer each continuing to make the usual contributions unless the employee elects in writing not to do so. - (e) The Employer will establish a supplemental unemployment benefit (SUB) plan effective July 1, 1992, or as soon thereafter as all necessary rulings and approvals, including those required to allow the Employer to deduct all SUB payments for income tax purposes are received.
-The SUB plan will provide a payment equal to 100% of base pay for the two (2) week waiting period under the Employment Insurance Act to an employee on pregnancy leave for the birth of her child who has applied for and qualifies for pregnancy benefits under the Employment Insurance Act.
-In addition, effective July 1, 2014, the eight (8) weeks post natal pay will now be distributed equally during the fifteen (15) week maternity period. employee who terminates employment during or at the conclusion of pregnancy leave, or less than six (6) months after completing such a leave shall reimburse the Employer for any SUB benefits which she has received.
+- (b) An employee on pregnancy leave and parental leave or extended leave will continue to participate in the benefit plans listed in Section 12.07, the Group Life Insurance Plan, the Globe and Mail Accident Insurance Plan and the Retirement Plan with the employee and Employer each continuing to make their share of contributions unless the employee elects in writing not to do so. - (c) The Employer will establish a supplemental unemployment benefit (SUB) plan effective July 1, 1992, or as soon thereafter as all necessary rulings and approvals, including those required to allow the Employer to deduct all SUB payments for income tax purposes are received.
+The SUB plan will provide a payment equal to 100% of base pay for the one (1) week waiting period under the Employment Insurance Act to an employee on pregnancy leave for the birth of her child who has applied for and qualifies for pregnancy benefits under the Employment Insurance Act.
+In addition, effective July 1, 2014, the nine (9) weeks post natal pay will now be distributed equally during the sixteen (16) week maternity period. employee who terminates employment during or at the conclusion of pregnancy leave, or less than six (6) months after completing such a leave shall reimburse the Employer for any SUB benefits which she has received.
 Effective July 1, 2014, the Employer agrees to a parental salary supplement of four (4) weeks that will be distributed equally during the twelve (12) week parental leave period for partners of women who have given birth, and/or adoptive parents.
 It is understood this provision applies to same sex partners. - (15.07) During each calendar year on a non-cumulative basis, an employee may take up to two (2) days' leave of absence with pay as a result of a family emergency or sickness of or injury to a member of the employee's immediate family.
-One (1) of these days may be used for paternity leave.
 One of these days may be used for personal emergency which requires the employee to be absent from work.
-Any unused day(s) are to be taken between Christmas and New Year's, if operationally feasible.
-This entitlement shall satisfy the first two (2) days of any statutory entitlement to family, personal or similar leave introduced during the term of this collective agreement.

-(15.08) Leaves provided for in Article 15 shall not constitute breaks in continuity of service, but such unpaid leave in excess of fifteen (15) calendar days in a year shall not be considered service time in the computation of benefits dependent upon length of service nor in computing length of service for the purpose of wages or wage progression.
+Any unused day(s) are to be taken during the month of December, if operationally feasible.
+This entitlement shall satisfy the first two (2) days of any statutory entitlement to family, personal or similar leave introduced during the term of this collective agreement. - (15.08) Leaves provided for in Article 15 shall not constitute breaks in continuity of service, but such unpaid leave in excess of fifteen (15) calendar days in a year shall not be considered service time in the computation of benefits dependent upon length of service nor in computing length of service for the purpose of wages or wage progression.